 - 1. Work on updating the regional CMP performance measures according to the FAST Act guidelines. - 2.
 Update CMP corridors in coordination with the JTC. - 3.
-Update the regional Congestion Severity Formula, base on new data methodology as well as integration of alternative modes of transportation into the CMP. - 4.
-Travel time runs to support ongoing congestion studies in the Pioneer Valley. - 5.
-Before and after study for TIP projects.
-Under this activity the intersection of Pleasant Street at Conz Street in the City of Northampton and the Atkins Corner intersection in the Town of Amherst will be analyzed to identify the effectiveness of recently completed TIP projects.
+Update the Regional Corridor Congestion Ranking based on NPMRDS data. - 4.
+Travel time runs to support ongoing congestion studies in the Pioneer Valley. - Update the Regional Travel Time Contours for the Pioneer Valley Region. - 6.
+Serve on the Working Group for MassDOT's I-90 Massachusetts Turnpike Interchange Study. - 7.
+Assist the City of Springfield and surrounding communities with review and analysis associated with the new MGM Springfield Casino.
+Staff will assist in review of "before and after" traffic data and its impact on the regional transportation system. - 8.
+The intersections of Roosevelt Avenue with Island Pond Road and Alden Street in the City of Springfield, MA will be analyzed to identify the effectiveness of a recently completed TIP project on improving peak hour congestion.

-- 1. CMP Corridor updates.
-As needed

-- 2. CMP Formula Update.
-September 2018

-- 3. Before and after TIP project analysis.
-Summer 2018.
+- 1. CMP Corridor updates for RTP.
+Spring 2019 - 2.
+Regional Corridor Congestion Ranking based on NPMRDS data.
+September 2019 - 3.
+Before and after TIP project analysis.
+Summer 2019. - 4.
+Regional Travel Time Contours.
+Summer 2019